 The consequences can be pretty severe if you’re caught driving without proof of insurance in Hawaii, including fines, possible license suspension, and even jail time for repeat offenders.
 It’s worth noting that Hawaii’s policies on uninsured drivers can change from one island to the next.

-Needless to say, punishments as severe as these are strong deterrents against going without proper insurance coverage in the Aloha State.
+Punishments as severe as these are strong deterrents against going without proper insurance coverage in Hawaii.

 What can I use as proof of insurance in Hawaii?

 As of mid-2016, Hawaii is among the many states allowing electronic proof of insurance.
 This means if you can display proof of your coverage on a smart device screen, you’re all set.
 Before this legislation was passed, drivers were required to keep a copy of their insurance card in their vehicle at all times; considering the inevitable dead battery or tech malfunction, keeping a paper backup in the glove compartment isn’t a bad idea anyway, but it’s good to know Hawaii drivers have the option to display proof with their smartphone screen.